Kubernetes Version Upgrade Cloud Orchestration Overview¶

-Controllers (including AIO controllers) are upgraded before worker only hosts.
-Storage hosts do not run Kubernetes so Kubernetes is not upgraded on them, although they still may be patched.
+Controllers (including AIO controllers) are upgraded before worker-only hosts.
+Since storage hosts do not run Kubernetes, no upgrade is performed, although they may still be patched.

 After creating the Kubernetes Version Upgrade Orchestration Strategy, you can either apply the entire strategy automatically, or manually apply individual stages to control and monitor the Kubernetes version upgrade progress one stage at a time.